XertroV/nadeoservices-helper/docs/NadeoLiveServices/Leaderboards/Groups/map-records-top.md

 Note that if onlyWorld=false then `offset` and `length` have no effect.

 `seasonUid` Example: see the `.seasonUid` field in [Track of the Day entries](/docs/NadeoLiveServices/Campaigns/track-of-the-day.md)

+Note: There is a special seasonUid `Personal_Best` that includes all records set ever.

 -----